cdinescu/diary-service/README.md

 # diary-service
-This service provides a REst API through which food diary entries (stored in a MySQL database) are modified (CRUD operations).
+This service provides a REST API through which food diary entries (stored in a MySQL database) are modified (CRUD operations).
 The API is exposed through HATEOAS links (provided by Spring Data Rest)

 Technology stack: